The Infection Prevention and Control (IPAC) service at Hotel Dieu Shaver is an essential part of quality patient care.

-- Cover your nose and mouth with a tissue when sneezing, coughing, or blowing your nose.
+- Cover your nose and mouth when sneezing, coughing, or blowing your nose

-- Always wash your hands after sneezing, blowing your nose, using the bathroom, coughing, or after touching used tissues or handkerchiefs.
+- Always wash your hands after sneezing, blowing your nose, or coughing

 Influenza & Pneumococcal Vaccines

 In a continued effort to prevent outbreaks, all patients admitted to Hotel Dieu Shaver during the influenza season (October to April) are offered the influenza vaccine.
-You will be given an information fact sheet about the vaccine by your nurse and then asked to sign a consent form before your doctor orders the vaccine.
+You will be given an information fact sheet about the vaccine by your healthcare team.

 In an outbreak, the following occurs: